Dr. C and the Case of the Missing Toe

 The client did not return for 4 months and upon examination, the toe was noted to have exposed bone with non-healing wound with no evidence of bleeding at or near the wound.
 The patient was referred for full toe amputation at secondary care center and the client alleged that Dr. C had been negligent in treating the injury.
 The client demanded compensation for the ongoing medical care related to the injury, Dr. C reported the claim to their insurance carrier.

 While the insurance carrier was conducting a claim review, patient was seen at a third facility for additional toe injuries leading to amputation.
 During treatment, a CT confirmed suspected diagnosis of atherosclerosis.
-Based on Dr. C's thorough record keeping and the diagnosis at the third facility, the insurance carrier determined that Dr. C had met the standard of care and informed the client that compensation would not be provided, as the injuries could not have been prevented and Dr. C had treated and handled patient appropriately.
+Based on Dr. C's thorough record keeping and the diagnosis at the third facility, the insurance carrier informed the client that compensation would not be provided, as the injuries could not have been prevented and Dr. C had treated and handled patient appropriately.

 A Closer Look at Ischemic Injury